KDE/kde-builder/doc/chapter_02/environment.md

     does not allow for user-generic files.

-3. When the login manager is restarted, it should show a new session type, “KDE Plasma Desktop (unstable; kdesrc-build)” in its list of sessions, which should try to run the `.xsession` file installed by kdesrc-build if it is selected when you login.
+3. When the login manager is restarted, it should show a new session type, “KDE Plasma Desktop (unstable; kde-builder)” in its list of sessions, which should try to run the `.xsession` file installed by kde-builder if it is selected when you login.

 ```{note}
   It may be easiest to restart the computer to restart the login